corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/notary/notary-db-migration.md

 # Notary database migration

-With the MySQL notary being deprecated, Corda Enterprise notary operators should consider moving to a database supported by the JPA notary instead.
+With the MySQL notary being deprecated, Corda: Enterprise Edition  notary operators should consider moving to a database supported by the JPA notary instead.